webscraperio/web-scraper-documentation/docs/Parser.md

 # Parser

-Parser is a feature exclusive for [Cloud Web Scraper][cloud].
-It can be used to automate data post processing that usually would be done by a custom user written script or manually in a spreadsheet software.
+Parser is a feature which is solely exclusive for the [Cloud Web Scraper][cloud].
+It is used to automatize data post processing that usually would be done by a custom user written script or manually in a spreadsheet software.

-Its modular design allows you to chain multiple parsers for each column to easily create post processing methods, ranging from simple to sophisticated.
-You can edit or delete parser by clicking on the specific parser's button.
-In case of a need to reorder the parsers, parser sequence can be changed by dragging and dropping parser buttons within the row.
+Its modular design allows you to create and further on configure multiple parsers for each column to easily create the most suitable post processing methods, ranging from very simple to more sophisticated.
+To edit or to delete a parser - click on the specific parser's button.
+To reorder the parsers, parser sequence can be changed by dragging and dropping parser buttons within the row.

 ![Fig. 1: Drag and drop to swap parsers][drag-n-drop]